 Tell us about Neighbourlytics – how does your work innovate the planning industry?

-Jessica Christiansen-Franks: Neighbourlytics is committed to creating cities people love and feel connected to by providing digital data which quantifies the urban life of neighborhoods.
+Jessica Christiansen-Franks: Neighbourlytics is committed to creating cities people love and feel connected to by providing digital data which quantifies the urban life of neighbourhoods.

 Having spent a career feeling frustrated at how hard it was to find good data about the human side of cities, we started Neighbourlytics to provide urban planners and developers with a tool to measure, track and compare the urban life of the places we live, work and play.

-In the three years since launching, we have provided real-time insights into local neighborhood identity, place attachment, and social connectedness for over 1000 neighborhoods across 12 countries.
-Our insights provide citymakers – from urban planners to retail leasing agents and apartment developers – with unprecedented knowledge about how the places they plan, create, and manage are performing.
+In the three years since launching, we have provided real-time insights into local neighbourhood identity, place attachment, and social connectedness for over 1000 neighbourhoods across 12 countries.
+Our insights provide citymakers – from urban planners to retail leasing agents and apartment developers – with unprecedented knowledge about how the places they plan, create and manage are performing.